Kabuye Frank Kibirige: Early life and education

 Kabuye Frank Kibirige was born on October 24, 1997, at Mityana hospital by the help of the mid-wife Nansamba Margret in Mityana District currently Kasanda District in a village called Kyakatebe.
-Frank is the son of Kibirige Jonathan, a prominent businessman and Nakiwala Justine.

-Kabuye attended Kyakatebe Primary School but attained his Primary Leaving Examination Certificate in 2010 from Fremma Day and Boarding Primary School in Mityana District.
+Kibirige attended Kyakatebe Primary School but attained his Primary Leaving Examination Certificate in 2010 from Fremma Day and Boarding Primary School in Mityana District.
 He then attended Mityana Modern Secondary School where he attained his Uganda Certificate of Education in 2014 as well as Lubiri Senior Secondary School, where he attained his Uganda Advanced Certificate of Education in 2016.
 He then attended Makerere University in Kampala, where he studied business statistics, graduating with a bachelor's degree on May 5, 2022.
 As of 2023, Kabuye was pursuing a master's degree in Business Statistics at Makerere University.

 Political career

-In June 2018, he got the intention and declared to contest for Parliamentary candidacy for Kasanda South Constituency in the 11th Parliament after the Member of parliament then Ssimewo Nsubuga of NRM had introduced a bill to amend the constitution of removing the age limit.
+In June 2018, Kibirige declared his intention to run for parliament in Kasanda South Constituency after the constituency’s member, Ssimewo Nsubuga of the National Resistance Movement had introduced a bill to amend the constitution to remove the age limit on the office of president, allowing Yoweri Museveni to remain in office.

-In 2020, he announced his candidacy for the 2021 General election and got nominated on National Unity Platform (NUP) card to contest for the role of a member of parliament for Kasanda South.
+In 2020, he announced his candidacy for the 2021 General election and was nominated on the National Unity Platform (NUP) card in Kasanda South.
+On 16 January 2021, Kabuye was elected, defeating incumbent Nsubuga.
+Kibirige took office on 18 May of the same year.

-On 16 January 2021, Kabuye was declared as the new Member of parliament for Kasanda South Constituency after defeating his competitive rival Ssimewo Nsubuga of National Resistance Movement (NRM).

-On 18 May 2021, He was sworn as the newly elected Member of Parliament for Kasanda South.

-On 10 June 2021, He was elected as the Shadow Minister and Children Affairs for the greater Mubende.
+On 10 June 2021, he was elected as the Shadow Minister and Children Affairs for the greater Mubende.